 Do you provide Calligraphy?
 Addressing (Prices, formats, samples)

 Calligraphy, Addressing (Prices, formats, samples)

 We've been practicing calligraphy for almost 30 years, so we have very high standards!

-With that in mind we have partnered with one of the world's most renowned calligraphers, Georgia Deaver, to offer truly exquisite calligraphy for your invitations.
-Please see Georgia's samples at http://slowprint.com/calligraphy/georgia
+With that in mind we have partnered with some of the world's most renowned calligraphers.
+Please Contact Us for more information.

 Pricing for invitation design starts at $450, for addressing starts at $4.00/envelope.

 Addresses should be supplied in 'address label' format, rather than spreadsheet format.